 Then, let it all sit and stew.
 Both the mixture and you.
 Drink a few shots and shoot the breeze with your family, friends, or the cat.
 However, don’t get carried away and don’t throw darts.
 You’ve got to get all the mixture rolled into balls and rolled again in any toppings.

 Turning the strong-smelling chocolate mess into handsome balls of fun takes quite a bit of time.
 You’ll need to prep a clean flat surface (waxed paper on cookie trays or your husband’s recently-cleared desk).

-Roll the mixture into 1 inch balls (use a spoon or one of those nifty cookie dough scoops).
-[Note added after original post: Cookie dough scoops just won’t cut it.
+Roll the mixture into 1 inch balls.
+Scoop out the thick, sticky batter with a spoon or one of those nifty cookie dough scoops.
+Come to think of it, cookie dough scoops don’t work all that well.
+The batter will get stuck inside the scoop, and you’ll have to use your fingers to dig it out.
 Use a teaspoon and the palm of your hands to roll into balls.
 Yes, this is messy.
 Use some of those plastic, food service gloves.
 Place the balls on the waxed paper.

 If delivering past the porch, please do not eat these balls and drive!